NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

     username=test \
     password=test123

-Set the ``retro_model_file`` to use the generated nemo file from the pre-training step.
-After launching the server, copy-paste the
-URL from the terminal to the browser.
-Use the specified username and password to login.
-Have fun to play with the RETRO model.
+Set the retro_model_file to use the nemo file generated in the pre-training step.
+After launching the server, copy-paste the URL from the terminal into your browser.
+Use the specified username and password to log in and have fun experimenting with the RETRO model.